-Whenever the conduct or continuation of practice of a Medical Staff member constitutes or may result in an immediate danger to patients, Hospital personnel or the general public, all or any one (1) of the following individuals shall have the authority to summarily suspend by immediate verbal notice all or part of the practitioner's clinical privileges and/or Medical Staff membership: the President of the Medical Staff and the Hospital Administrator, or their respective designees., When acting in collaboration, these individuals will operate as an ad hoc peer review committee.
+Whenever the conduct or continuation of practice of a Medical Staff member constitutes or may result in an immediate danger to patients, Hospital personnel or the general public, all or any one (1) of the following individuals shall have the authority to summarily suspend by immediate verbal notice all or part of a practitioner's clinical privileges and/or Medical Staff membership: the President of the Medical Staff and the Hospital Administrator or their respective designees.
+When acting in collaboration, these individuals will operate as an ad hoc peer review committee.
+A summary suspension may not be implemented unless there is actual documentation or other reliable information that an immediate danger exists.
+The documentation or information must be available at the time the summary suspension is made.

-Upon any such suspension, the Hospital Administrator shall promptly notify the practitioner of the suspension by Special Notice, with copy to the President of the Medical Staff, and the VPMA/CMO.
-The notice shall contain a statement of the grounds for suspension and the practitioner's resulting procedural rights.
-In the event of any such suspension, the practitioner's patients then hospitalized shall be assigned by the President of the Medical Staff or designee to a member of the Medical Staff who will assume responsibility for the care of the patient(s) or may designate a substitute practitioner(s).
+Upon any such suspension, the Hospital Administrator shall promptly notify the practitioner of the suspension by Special Notice, with copy to the President of the Medical Staff, VPMA/CMO and the Chairperson(s) of the applicable Department(s).
+The notice shall contain a statement of the grounds for suspension and the practitioners resulting procedural rights.
+In the event of any such suspension, the practitioner's patients then hospitalized shall be assigned by the President to an appropriate substitute practitioner.
+The substitute Practitioner will assume responsibility for the care of the patient(s) or may designate a substitute practitioner(s).
 The substitute practitioner(s) shall have the right to refuse to accept such patient(s) assignment.
 The desires of the patient shall be considered, where feasible, in choosing a substitute practitioner.
+The practitioner shall be advised of his/her right to have a Hearing convened within fifteen (15) calendar days from the date the summary suspension is imposed.